 What if we can make the airport a part of the experience and not only a place for passengers to “pass-through”?
 We create welcoming places where passengers can feel safe: a place where the experience starts, an added value for the passengers.
 We’re sharing our insights, experiences, and results from Green airports worldwide to inspire you in your next airport project.
 From the smaller gates to the entire airport.

-Passenger flows are increasing, and a general question among terminal managers is where to seat all these people.
-The answer lies in modern airport terminal design flow thinking: changing how seating is used to generate good business and a better passenger experience.
-Keflavik International Airport has made changes that accommodate the rise in passengers and keep people with time on their hands in and around the commercial areas.
+Passenger flows are increasing, and a widespread question among terminal managers is where to seat all those people.
+The answer lies in modern airport terminal design flow thinking: changing the use of seating to generate good business and a better passenger experience.
+Keflavik International Airport has introduced changes that accommodate the increase in passengers and keep people with time to spare in and around the shopping areas.

 As the workforce begins to return to the office in a post-covid era, we must ask ourselves how to improve the design of our offices.
 What if meetings could take place in spaces similar to living rooms instead of boring conference rooms?
 Could a creative meeting zone look more like a workshop?
 What sorts of furnishings will help make these types of places come to life?
 Discover how the Leaf Lamp Pendants can make a big impact.